Devansh-ops-maker/Placement_Predictor_Toy_Project/README.md

 # Placement_Predictor_Toy_Project
-This is a toy project , I created while learning ML
+This is a toy project I created while learning machine learning It uses logistic regression to predict whether a student is likely to be placed,based on their CGPA and IQ